 - • Keep luggage with you and under your control until checked

 - • Avoid wearing or carrying anything that projects wealth

 5 tips for speeding through airport security checks:

-• Place purses and wallets in the last bin you use and don’t let it out of your sight until it disappears onto the security conveyer belt
+- • Place purses and wallets in the last bin you use and don’t let it out of your sight until it disappears onto the security conveyor belt

 5 tips for staying safe in the place you stay: